Why Do Teeth Get Crooked?

 Sleep apnea is a dangerous condition that causes patients to stop breathing many times at night and raises the risk of hypertension, stroke, and heart attack.

 Treatment for teeth straightening will vary according to your specific goals, the state of your oral health, and the complexity of your orthodontic difficulties.
-Your Kumra Ortho dentist will assist you in determining which orthodontic treatment options will yield the best outcomes for you.
+Your Kumra Orthodontics dentist will assist you in determining which orthodontic treatment options will yield the best outcomes for you.

 Invisalign is a discreet alternative for teen and adult patients to correct misaligned teeth painlessly.
 Invisalign is a clear aligner braces system that is barely noticeable to others when worn.
-Your Kumra Ortho dentist will provide a series of transparent aligners to shift teeth into proper alignment gently.
+Your Kumra Orthodontics dentist will provide a series of transparent aligners to shift teeth into proper alignment gently.

 This series of custom-made aligners are clear, plastic, ultra-thin aligners tailored to each patient’s specifications.
 In roughly 12-18 months, patients will have straighter teeth.